 Vermont Space Grant Consortium

-The Vermont Space Grant Consortium (VSGC) yearly holds a competition for Graduate Research Fellowships for a twelve-month period consisting of the Academic Year and the Summer.
+The Vermont Space Grant Consortium (VTSGC) yearly holds a competition for Graduate Research Competition for a twelve-month period consisting of the Academic Year and the Summer.
 This competition is open to U.S. graduate students enrolled in M.S. and Ph.D. students in Science, Technology, Engineering, and Mathematics (STEM) disciplines.

 Program Overview: The goals of this program are two-fold: (1) help prepare the next generation of researchers in STEM disciplines; and (2) to provide research support for faculty working in areas that strongly align with new and continuing NASA research priorities and technology needs.
 Therefore, the proposal for a VTSGC Graduate Research Fellowship should be written as a collaborative effort by the faculty member and the graduate student.
 Officially, the award will be made to the student with the faculty advisor serving as principal investigator (PI).
 As such, proposals for a student “To Be Named” will not be accepted.
 The application should be tailored to show how the requested support for a specific, named student will advance the PI’s research program in an area that is a NASA research priority.
 The faculty research project topic should have the potential to be nationally competitive for follow-on funding from NASA or a similar Federal agency through non-Space Grant or non-NASA EPSCoR funding mechanisms.